-User-programmable pushbuttons require a type HP relay faceplate.
-If an HP-type faceplate was ordered separately, the relay order code must be changed to indicate the HP faceplate option.
+User-programmable pushbuttons require a type HP or HQ faceplate.
+If an HP or HQ type faceplate was ordered separately, the relay order code must be changed to indicate the correct faceplate option.
 This can be done via EnerVista UR Setup with the Maintenance > Enable Pushbutton command.